 Qualities of Effective Teams

-Effectiveness of a team may improve, if a team
+A review of existing literature brings out many criteria into discussion.
+Accordingly, effectiveness of a team may improve, if a team

 - has a common purpose, which is sufficiently